 The exchange must notify the CSD of the instances where it has issued an instruction for the revocation of Client transactions.

-The CSD or the Participant may revoke any transaction in the instance contemplated by section 35A of the Insolvency Act or where they are notified of insolvency proceedings against a Client, except in instances where such notice is provided subsequent to the 30 (thirty) minute scheduled settlement time and the transaction is recognised as having an unconditional commit status as contemplated in rule 7.5.1.
+The CSD or the Participant may revoke any transaction in the instance contemplated by section 35A of the Insolvency Act or where they are notified of insolvency proceedings against a Client, except in instances where such notice is provided subsequent to the time period stipulated by the depository directive where the transaction is recognised as having an irrevocable commit status as contemplated in rule 7.5.1.

 ISSUERS